rudemex/signale-logger/readme.md

 ##### `logLevel`

 - Type: `String`
-- Default: `'info'`
+- Default: `'debug'`

 Sets the general logging level of the created instance.
 Can be one of the following:

-- `'info'` - Displays all messages from all loggers.
+- `'debug'` - Displays all messages from all loggers.
+- `'info'` - Displays messages from all loggers except `debug` level.
 - `'timer'` -  Displays messages only from the `time`, `timeEnd`, `debug`, `warn`, `error` & `fatal` loggers.
 - `'debug'` - Displays messages only from the `debug`, `warn`, `error` & `fatal` loggers.
 - `'warn'` - Displays messages only from the `warn`, `error` & `fatal` loggers.